-Do you believe the idea that money can’t buy happiness?
-Think again.
-Research suggests that cash can improve well-being to a certain level.
-But, as Dee Marques finds out, essentially, it’s how you spend money that affects your levels of happiness.
+Do you believe money doesn't buy happiness?
+Well, think again.
+Research suggests that more cash can improve well-being, but as Dee Marques finds out, it’s how you spend money that affects well-being.
+Read on to discover the 3 ways you can use money to buy happiness.

 Indeed, at some point or another, we've all thought that we'd be better off with some extra cash in our pocket.
 When money’s tight, it's only natural to think that having a little more of it would make us feel better, less stressed about the future, and happier overall.

-According to Nobel Prize winner and economist Angus Deaton, the benchmark can be established at $75,000 per year.
+According to Nobel Prize winner and economist Angus Deaton, the benchmark—within the USA—can be established at $75,000 per year.
 In his research, Deaton found that below that amount, stress and negative emotions were reported more frequently.

 Of course, due to varying incomes around the world, that's not a fixed global figure, as it seems to vary from country to country.
 For example, studies have found that the amount needed for happiness was set much higher in Australia and New Zealand, but significantly lower in Latin America.

-In fact, some studies suggest that making more than $95,000 a year is actually linked to lower life satisfaction.
-This may be the case because as people earn more money, they develop more materialistic goals and then try to keep up with appearances – and that of their colleagues/friends.
+In fact, researchers from Purdue University and the University of Virginia suggest thatin the USmaking more than $95,000 a year is actually linked to lower life satisfaction.
+The authors suggest this is because as people earn more money, they develop more materialistic goals and then feel the need to keep up with appearancesand that of their colleagues/friends.
 Maintaining this costly lifestyle makes it easier to fall into a spiral of dissatisfaction (known as the hedonic treadmill).

-Furthermore, often money can’t buy happiness because earning more of it often equates with greater job responsibilities and a lower work-life balance.
-This can mean working longer hours, having larger responsibilities, and more time in the office – all resulting in less quality time with family and friends.
+Furthermore, often money can’t buy happiness because earning more cash often equates with greater job responsibilities and therefore a reduced work-life balance.
+Indeed, bagging that promotion and connected salary increase could result in you working longer hours, having larger, more stressful responsibilities, and being chained to your desk for longerall resulting in less quality time with family and friends (which is one of the essential 10 keys to happiness).

 So, the important thing here we can learn here is to be aware of the fine line between having enough and overconsumption, which can never be satisfied, and eventually will make us unhappy.